AmoebeLabs/swiss-army-knife-card-manual/docs/basics/user-interactions.md

 !!! success "You can define multiple actions per tap/click action!"
     So you can call multiple Home Assistant backend services with a single click.

+    See the third example in the "Some examples" paragraph.

 !!! info "A tool connected to an entity will automatically declare the 'more-info' action."
     But **ONLY** if there is no `tap_action` defined!